sayop/CFM02/docs/source/Results/d/contents.rst

 1. Errors as a function of time step, dt

   - The evaluation of time step change effect was done for single case of grid size, N = 4001.
+  - As confirmed above, Crank-Nicolson scheme is much accurate compared to other two methods.
+  - Euler explicit and Euler implicit are showing very comparable error values each other, almost same order of magnitude.
+  - Getting error values over dt = 0.005 was not possible for Euler explicit.
+  - This suggest that Euler explicit should be run with Courant number less than 0.5.

   .. figure:: ./images/BurgersEqn_error_dt.png
      :scale: 60%